 Where was everyone?
 There were nearly 150 people in attendance at the first Community Consolidated School District 15 Navigate15 meeting held last November.
 Back then more than a third of the twenty-three groups claimed they wanted to know more about facility planning in the district.

 Monday’s session Facilities: Our Schools was planned to address their concerns.
 The informative presentation reviewed the past and projected building needs for the district and discussed possible options for the future.

 Something different was incorporated into this session.
 A panel of experts took questions from the audience–and actually provided some immediate answers.

 Unfortunately hardly anyone showed up to participate in this engaging two-way community session.
 Many of the approximately 55 in the room have been regular Navigate15 attendees – principals, district staff, committee members and a few board members.

-It’s really too bad more residents were not there – especially when questions were raised regarding the recent failed bond referendum and how the district spends money on capital projects.
+It’s really too bad more residents were not there – especially when questions were raised regarding the recent and how the district spends money on capital projects.

 One presentation slide compared District 15 to neighboring Schaumburg District 54.
 Over the past five years they outspent District 15 in capital projects by almost $20 million.

 It revealed how in school years 2006-07 and 2007-08 District 15 allocated nothing for capital projects.
 This occurred despite issuing $6 million in working cash bonds in the spring of 2006.
 As promised then, those funds were specifically targeted to complete urgent projects outlined in an architectural life safety study completed in October 2005.